ChicagoCityscape/api/README.md

 # Chicago Cityscape API

-The Chicago Cityscape API returns data about an address or PIN in Cook County, Illinois.
-Returned data includes zoning districts for Chicago properties, ward, community area, state legislative districts, school attendance boundaries, and nearby train station entrances.
+The Chicago Cityscape API returns data about an address in Illinois or a Property Index Number (PIN) in Cook County, Illinois.
+Returned data can including information about elected officials, TIF districts, nearby CTA & Metra stations, and potential financial incentives for that address or PIN.
+The most information is returned for Chicago addresses.

 Using the API requires a `key` which is available to all Pro members and can be found on your [Account](http://chicagocityscape.com/account.php) page.